luqmanbarry/aro-classic-terraform/gitops/apps/platform/namespace-onboarding/README.md

 The chart also supports a top-level `projectRequestTemplate` block for self-service project creation.
 Use that with the `self-provisioner` chart when you want new user-created projects to inherit quotas, limit ranges, and network policies.

-The chart also supports a top-level `tenantGitOps` block for shared tenant Argo CD onboarding.
+The chart uses a top-level `sharedTenantArgoCD` block for the shared tenant Argo CD instance and a top-level `tenants` list for approved teams.

 ## Tenant GitOps Model